-I bake a lot of cupcakes, but these are definitely some of my favorite that I have ever made.
+I bake a lot of, but these lemon poppyseed cupcakes are definitely some of my favorite that I have ever made.
 They’re so light and fresh, every bite is perfection!
 Some of my other top picks are these apple pie cupcakes and carrot cake cupcakes.
-Yum!

 I haven’t done a lot of baking with poppy seeds before, but they are so fun!
-They’re almost like sprinkles for grown ups. :) These cupcakes have a light and fluffy texture, with amazing lemon flavor.
+These cupcakes have a light and fluffy texture, with amazing lemon flavor.
 They are topped with a delicious and light cream cheese frosting that is the perfect complement to the lemon flavor.

 Make flour mixture.
 Combine the sugar and lemon zest using an electric mixer.
 Whisk in the flours, sugar, baking powder and salt.
 Mix in the butter pieces until the mixture resembles coarse crumbs.
 Then beat in the eggs one at a time.

 Add liquids.
 Stir together the milk, vanilla and lemon extract in a small bowl, then add half of the mixture to the bowl with the flour.
 Beat until smooth.
 Mix in the other half of the liquid mixture until smooth, then fold in the poppy seeds.